yschaeff/cncd/README.md

 *DISCLAIMER 2: I present this software as an octoprint alternative.
 In practice Octoprint handles hunderdths of configurations and corner cases.
 I only tried and tested *my configuration*.
-It will probably not work for you yet.*
+It might not work for you yet.*

 ![Logo](https://github.com/yschaeff/cncd/raw/master/images/cncd.png)

-CNCD (which stands for Computer Numerical Control Daemon) is server software to control CNC devices and manage them remotely.
-It aims to control any CNC device (e.g. 3D printer, router, laser cutter) that accepts GCODE commands via its serial port.
+CNCD (which stands for CNC Daemon) is server software to control CNC devices and manage them remotely.
+It aims to control any CNC device (e.g. 3D printer, router, laser cutter) that accepts GCODE commands via its serial port or TCP socket.

 It is designed to run on a Linux host, specifically a Raspberry Pi single board computer running Raspbian.
 However any similar OS with Python version 3.5